r00ta/maas-bugs-reproducers/lp-2029417/README.md

 Do you want asyncioreactor to raise builtins.RuntimeError? (y/n) y
 ```

-As you can see the `unhandledError` is called and `transport.lostConnection()` is called as well.
-However, we don't get
+As you can see the `unhandledError` is not being called in our case, so we definitely need to catch the exception as proposed
-`connectionLost` called and we don't remove the connection from the pool.
-If the same exception is raised in the upper calls
-(like in `protocols/amp.py`) the connection is properly dropped.
+in the comments in [models.py](models.py).

 ```bash
 $ python server.py